CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/state-revenue.md

       <li>The MBTA state assessment increased by $2.4 million or 2.8%.</li>
       <li>Boston’s charter school tuition assessment is projected to increase by $20.5 million, or 11.8%, over the FY18 budget, as 11,084 students are projected to attend a Commonwealth Charter School in FY19.</li>
       </ul>
-      <p>Boston’s charter school tuition assessment has risen dramatically by 184% since the enactment of the 2010 Achievement Gap Legislation that expanded the number of charter school seats. </p>
+      <blockquote>Boston’s charter school tuition assessment has risen dramatically by 184% since the enactment of the 2010 Achievement Gap Legislation that expanded the number of charter school seats. </blockquote>
     right_image: /img/charter-schools-enrollment-net-cost.png
 - text_block:
   - title: Net Education Aid